dodecaphonic/fixturizer/README.md

     var loader = new Fixturizer.Loader("/my/fixtures");

-To load the _TodoList_ fixture you defined above, which you saved with the creative name of "todolist.json", use the _Load_ method:
+To load the _TodoList_ fixture you defined above and saved with the creative name of "todolists.json", use the _Load<T>_ method:

     // todoLists will be an instance of IList<TodoList>
     var todoLists = loader.Load<TodoList>("todolists"); // ".json" is implicit